+0 unning surface measured

-Definition: Length of the running surface measured between the ski tail and the ski tip used for the indication of the size of the ski.
+Definition: indication of the size of th d the ski tip used for the ne ski.

 Related ISO Norm ISO 6289

 Specification Tolerances

-Determine the length of the running surface measured between the ski tail and the ski tip ( $I_N$ ).
+of the running surface ki tail and the ski tip ( $I_N$ ).

 Description of measurement:

+Accuracy class: EC-

-Measuring device: Measuring tape Accuracy class: EC- CLASS II
+Measuring device: Measuring tape CLASS II

 Graduation: 1mm

-Measuring value
+Measuring value 100.0

 documentation e.g. 188.3 cm

 Marking on ski Mandatory

-MandatoryPrecision for the length of Slalom Skis:When a ski tip different from the main body of the skiis used, the measurement will only be taken intoaccount to the extent it covers a surfacecorresponding to the natural shape of the ski.The manufacturer must mark the tip showing thelimit of the natural shape and thereby allow aneasy measurement.To prevent doubt, specific designs of ski tips as partof the main body of the ski are allowed.Recommendation for children younger than 12 years:
+Precision for the length o

+om the main body of the ski

+ent will only be taken into

+account to the exter

+corresponding to the natu t mark the tip showing the

+ape and thereby allow an

+easy measurement. ipe and thereby allow all

+c designs of ski tips as part

+of the main body of the ski are allowed.

+dren younger than 12 years:

-Additional Use only one pair of skis in all events if the ski length
+Additional in all events if the ski length

-Information is shorter than 130 cm.
+Information is shorter than 130 cm. .